cessen/tenthash/docs/design_rationale.md

 ### Q. Why isn't TentHash seedable?

-I'm not aware of any uses for seeding with TentHash's intended use case (non-cryptographic message digests / fingerprints).
+I'm not aware of any uses for seeding with TentHash's intended use case (non-cryptographic data fingerprinting).

 Seeds are useful for cryptographic hashes in various circumstances, but as a non-cryptographic hash TentHash isn't appropriate in those circumstances.
 Seeds can also be useful for non-cryptographic hashes with small (32 or 64-bit) output sizes in various applications, but TentHash isn't targeting those applications.